 (2.)
 Marlin semis must be run clean and dry.
 Don't spray oil everywhere - that

 kills them.
-Dirty actions and excess of oil is main cause of problems.
+Dirty actions and excess of oil is the main cause of problems.
 There

-are a couple of points in action which need occasional dot of oil or grease -
+are a couple of points in action which need an occasional dot of oil or grease.

 (3.)
 Don't generally leave your action